 Eventually, the history teacher idea prevailed.
 I went on to study history at university.
 However, the rest was not history …

 A twist of fate helped me to pick up the trail

 A few months into my university degree course in Nottingham, I began to drift in a serious way.
 My passion for history had all but vanished.
 Probably, I developed a temporary fascination with certain historical events, but the calling was not strong enough.
 Throughout my first few years at university, I simply couldn’t connect the dots.
 I was miserable.
 I’d abandoned my “birthright gifts” - words and the English language.
 There seemed to be no going back.

 Then, something remarkable happened to unite me with those “birthright gifts”.

 One day, in January 2005, my landlord informed me that a Polish guy would be dropping by to view the vacant room in my student property in south Nottingham.

 Paweł and I had a brief chat about my Polish roots and Poland when he came over.
 He decided not to take the room.
 It’s funny what mould and grime does to the decision making process.
-Anyway, some months later Paweł invited me to pop over to his house in central Nottingham.
+Anyway, some months later Paweł invited me over to his house in central Nottingham.
 After talking for a while, he invited me to Poland.
 It was an offer I couldn’t refuse, despite there being a thirty-hour bus journey ahead of me from Nottingham to Kraków.
-Check out the full story here on findingpoland.com.
+Check out the full story of my journey to Poland here.

 Becoming an EFL teacher made perfect sense